vodenica/CMMS-HLF/01-chaincodes/02-operations/README.md

 ## Test network measurement results

-The measurement results are shown below:
+The measurement results are shown below for the function `CreateNewDailyOperationsLog`:

 ![Average Latency](../../05-plots/ops/01-avg-latency-v2.png)